 Chapel Services on the NJ Campus

 NBTS emphasizes student and faculty leadership of chapel, and students plan and lead worship once a week.
 This is done in collaboration with the Director of Mast Chapel and in cooperation with the Dean of Students and various student organizations.
-If you are a student who desires to lead chapel, please email the Director of Mast Chapel, firstname.lastname@example.org.
+If you are a student who desires to lead chapel, please email the Director of Mast Chapel, Suzanne Wenonah Duchesne at firstname.lastname@example.org.

-Built in 2014 and named in honor of Reformed liturgical scholar and NBTS president emeritus, Gregg A. Mast, Mast Chapel is the focal point of our New Jersey campus, and it provides our seminary community with a beautiful and flexible worship space.
+Built in 2014 and named in honor and memory of Reformed liturgical scholar and former NBTS president, Gregg A. Mast, Mast Chapel is the focal point of our New Jersey campus, and it provides our seminary community with a beautiful and flexible worship space.
 Architect Michael Farewell led the design effort for Mast Chapel and described it as the “emotional heart” of the new campus.

 While the interior of Mast Chapel is intimate (it seats 150 people), its hexagonal shape and strategically placed windows and skylights create transparency with the landscape and courtyard beyond.
 Its geometric elements and understated simplicity reflect Protestant architectural influences.
 By design, the Chapel is not overly opulent in order to keep focus on the Word and worship.